6 minutes

 Nevertheless, you should start by taking a look at your payment gateway provider’s documentation, to understand whether or not they support automatic refunds.
 Nowadays, most providers fully support automatic refunds across all platforms, but you can never be too sure.
 If you are still unsure, then I would advise you to contact their support team and get a clear answer.
 You should always test your payment gateway while in sandbox or test mode to avoid potential trouble.

 Now, we are certain that automatic refunds are supported.
 It is time to find the order you want to refund.
 In the same way as with manual WooCommerce refunds, you have to designate the items that need to be reimbursed.
-The only difference lies within the fact that now you have an extra button available – Refund via [your gateway].
+The only difference lies within the fact that now you have an extra button available – Refund via .
 You will not have to worry about making a bank statement, double-checking the order, and so forth.
 The payment gateway will do all that in your stead.

 How can you know if it worked?
 On the right side of your dashboard, you can see a section called Order Notes.
 Within these notes, you will be able to see if the refund has been logged or has there been an error.
 It is a handy tool to keep track of order history.